-IEE is an Institute of The Edison Foundation focused on advancing the adoption of innovative and efficient technologies among electric utilities and their technology partners that will transform the power grid.
-IEE promotes the sharing of information, ideas, and experiences among regulators, policymakers, technology companies, thought leaders, and the electric power industry.
-IEE also identifies policies that support the business case for adoption of cost-effective technologies.
-IEE's members are committed to an affordable, reliable, secure, and clean energy future.
+IEI promotes the sharing of information, ideas, and experiences among regulators, policymakers, technology companies, thought leaders, and the electric power industry.
+IEI also identifies policies that support the business case for the adoption of cost-effective technologies.

-IEE is governed by a Management Committee of electric industry Chief Executive Officers.
-IEE members are the investor-owned utilities that represent about 70% of the U.S. electric power industry.
-IEE has a permanent Advisory Committee of leaders from the regulatory community, federal and state governement agencies, and other informed stakeholders.
-IEE has a Strategy Committee of senior electric industry executives and 30 smart grid techology company partners.
+IEI is governed by a Management Committee of electric industry Chief Executive Officers.
+In addition, IEI has a Strategy Committee made up of senior electric industry executives and more than 30 smart grid technology company partners.

-Visit us at: www.edisonfoundation.net/IEE
+Visit us at: www.edisonfoundation.net